Llama3362/Hello-World/README.md

 #My first repo

-This is my first Repo, be proud!
+This is my first Repo, that's why I've called it "Hello world"!